 Temporary AccommodationsServices are avaialble.

-• As Canada continues to grapple with the pandemic, the province of Quebec has become the first province in the country to impose a curfew in its efforts to control the spread of the novel coronavirus and quell the second wave.
+• The province of Quebec has become the first province in the country to impose a curfew in its efforts to control the spread and quell the second wave.

 • Under the new rules, an overnight curfew will be put in place from 8 p.m. to 5 a.m. beginning on January until 8 February.